Retire in Ukraine

 What advice do overseas retirees have for others considering retiring abroad?

-"I have answered so many questions im tired of telling people, if you don't like it you can go back !," said another retiree in living in Odessa, Ukraine.
+"I have answered so many questions im tired of telling people, if you don't like it you can go back !," explained one retiree living in Odessa.

 What are the most rewarding aspects of retiring in Ukraine?

 "Have developed a wonderful loving relationship with a fine woman.
 My health has improved eating fresh home cooked food rather than processed prepared meals, or over salted and processed restaurant meals.
 I have quit taking blood pressure and cholesterol meds.
-Walking daily, as exercise and have no car here," said another retiree in Kharkov.
+Walking daily, as exercise and have no car here," explained one retiree living in Kharkov.

 What are healthcare services like in Ukraine?